Samsung/tizen-docs/docs/application/native/guides/text-input/multi-assistant.md

    > [!NOTE]
    > The Mutli-assistant client feature is not thread-safe and depends on the Ecore main loop.
 Implement Multi-assistant within the Ecore main loop and do not use it in a thread.

 3. Prepare Multi-assistant with `ma_prepare()`, which connects the client application to the Multi-assistant service.
-The Multi-assistant service records user utterance and manages wakeup engines to detect the wake word from the audio data.
+The Multi-assistant service records user utterance and manages wakeup engines to detect the wake word from the audio data:

    ```c
    void